rgraciano/echo-sonos/README.md

 1. I pre-define typical use-cases for my Sonos, like playing my Rock favorite on all speakers at typical volume
 2. I say "Alexa, use Sonos to play Rock"

-Other commands:
+Global commands (no rooms required):

+* Presets: "Alexa, tell Sonos to play Rock"
+* Pause all: "Alexa, tell Sonos to pause"
+* Resume all: "Alexa, tell Sonos to resume"

+Room-specific commands, where "ROOM" could be any of your Sonos room names (eg Kitchen, Master Bedroom, and so on):

+* Playlists: "Alexa, tell Sonos to start playlist MY PLAYLIST in the ROOM"
+* Favorites: "Alexa, tell Sonos to play favorite MY FAVORITE in the ROOM"
-* "Alexa, tell Sonos to turn it up (or down)"
+* Volume up: "Alexa, tell Sonos to turn it up in the ROOM"
+* Volume down: "Alexa, tell Sonos to turn it down in the ROOM"
+* Set volume: "Alexa, tell Sonos to change the volume to 22 in the ROOM"
-* "Alexa, tell Sonos to pause"
+* Mute: "Alexa, tell Sonos to mute in the ROOM"
-* "Alexa, tell Sonos to resume"
+* Unmute: "Alexa, tell Sonos to unmute in the ROOM"
-* "Alexa, tell Sonos next track"
+* Next: "Alexa, tell Sonos go to the next track in the ROOM"
-* "Alexa, tell Sonos previous track"
+* Previous: "Alexa, tell Sonos to go back in the ROOM"
-* "Alexa, ask Sonos what's playing"
+* What's playing: "Alexa, ask Sonos what's playing in the ROOM"

 When you say the command to Alexa, it triggers the Alexa skill with invocation name Sonos.
 The Alexa skill calls a web service running on AWS Lambda, passing it the preset name ("rock" in the example).
 Lambda then fires an HTTP request to a node.js server running node-sonos-http-api on your local network. node-sonos-http-api gathers all of the settings from the preset named "rock" in presets.json, sending them all to Sonos over your local network.